Master of Accountancy (MACC)

 MACC 690 Special Topics 3 Credits

-The study of a timely topic that represents a dimension of business administration or accounting that not covered in a regular course.
+This course provides study of a timely topic that represents a dimension of business administration or accounting that not covered in a regular course.
 Such a topic may be offered by the Accounting Department.
 The nature of the course will be described in the appendix of the registration materials for the semester when the course will be offered.